-The City of Killeen will provide other City Services to the annexation area, such as animal services, library, municipal court and general administration services at the same level of service now being provided to other areas of the City with similar population density, land use and topography.
+The City of Killeen would provide other City Services to the annexation area, such as animal services, library, municipal court and general administration services at the same level of service now being provided to other areas of the City with similar population density, land use and topography.

-Library Services - The City of Killeen is not aware of any additional public libraries planned in the annexation area.
-This annexation will increase Killeen's population by approximately 738 people, impacting the library's state accreditation.
-The addition of 738 literary items will need to occur to accommodate the increase in population.
-The library must maintain a minimum of 1 item per capita for our citizens.
-The library's ability to provide materials and services will become increasingly hampered by the two small existing facilities.
+Library Services - The possible voluntary annexation of land parcels will increase Killeen's population by approximately 270, impacting the library's accreditation.
+In addition to needing to acquire an additional 270 items to ensure that we have a minimum of 1 item per capita for our citizens, the libraries ability to provide materials and services will become increasingly hampered by the two small existing facilities.
 It should also be noted that the library does not have a presence in the southwest portion of the City, making it difficult to serve those citizens at an appropriate level.

-City Limit signs to encompass the new boundaries of the City as a result of the annexation would be installed within ninety (90) days of the effective date of the annexation.
-The City's authority to abate nuisances (fireworks, etc.) within five thousand (5,000) feet of its boundary is extended to provide protection to the annexation area.
+City Limit signs to encompass the new boundaries of the City as a result of the annexation would be installed within ninety (90) days of the effective date of the annexation if approved.
+The City's authority to abate nuisances (fireworks, etc.) within five thousand (5,000) feet of its boundary is extended to provide protection to an annexed area.

-4. RATE-BASED SERVICES
+4. RATE BASED SERVICES